 Hi, I’m Murphy, you may know me from my video.
 My friends at Mr. LongArm asked me to write a guest blog to give you more details about my condition.
 It’s called Sudden Canine Paralysis, and the use of a simple invention and canine physical therapy are helping me on my journey to recovery.

 I was born in the small seaside town of Sisal, on the Gulf side of the Mexican Yucatan Peninsula.
 If you look at a map, it’s in the northeastern part of the country.
 When I was only a month old, I was rescued from the streets by a really nice lady who found me a home in nearby Merida.

 All was great until I was about six years old, when I woke up around 3:00AM and couldn’t use my two back legs.
 I don’t know what happened; I was fine when I went to bed.
 It was crazy – I didn’t feel any pain…my legs just wouldn’t move!
 My Mom rushed me to the emergency vets and ended up going to a bunch more for about a week (you know how us dogs hate going to the vets).
-After all was said and done, we knew what didn’t cause it – it wasn’t a debilitating tick bite, Degenerative Myelopathy (DM), bacterial infection, trauma or a long list of other things.
+After all was said and done, we knew what didn’t cause it.
+It was not a debilitating tick bite, Degenerative Myelopathy (DM), bacterial infection, trauma or a long list of other things.
 The neurology specialist at Universum K-9 had my Mom sneak me into a human hospital to have a CT scan.
 The scan showed a bit of my bone on my spine had curved downward which blocked a nerve.